Header logo

 • The time and resources to ensure that your accounting and records are kept up-to-date, and that you’re using a Making Tax Digital compliant solution properly.
 This includes potentially researching and switching your accounts to new software and learning how to use it, along with making sure you schedule appropriate time to manage your financial details going forwards.

-• The costs of MTD for ITSA, which could include investing in new software, and any associated accountancy or admin fees.
+• The costs of MTD for Income Tax, which could include investing in new software, and any associated accountancy or admin fees.
 For example, if you currently use an accountant to check your tax information annually, this might switch to a quarterly assessment to ensure every submission is correct, meaning extra costs even if your final submission will be much more streamlined.
-HMRC estimate the average additional amount will be around £300 for businesses or individuals to switch to MTD for ITSA
+HMRC estimate the average additional amount will be around £300 for businesses or individuals to switch to MTD for Income Tax.

-• There’s the potential that in the future, tax will be paid on a quarterly basis, which removes any income from annual interest on funds stored in your tax accounts.
+• There’s the potential that in the future, tax will be paid on a quarterly basis.
+If this happened, it would reduce income from annual interest on funds stored in your tax accounts.

 Making Tax Digital Penalties

-With the rollout of a new system for approximately 4.2 million people, there’s inevitably going to be some issues.
+With the rollout of a new system as big as Making Tax Digital, there’s inevitably going to be some issues.
 And along with changing how information is submitted, there will also be new sanctions for late submissions and payments.
-Working on a points system, similar to driving licences, can be a little complicated at first.
+It'll work on a points system, similar to driving licences.

 The current system will continue to apply for any one-off tax submissions.
-For MTD for VAT, the new penalty system will come into effect for customers with accounting periods beginning on or after 1 January 2023.
+For MTD for VAT, the new penalty system came into effect for customers with accounting periods beginning on or after 1 January 2023.

-However, for self-assessment, the new penalty system will come into effect for taxpayers once they are mandated to join MTD for ITSA.
+However, for Income Tax Self Assessment, the new MTD penalty system will come into effect for taxpayers once they are mandated to join it.

 Every time you miss a deadline, you’ll receive a penalty point.
 And when you reach a set limit, you’ll be issued with a £200 fine.